-3. Treat them gently when applying make up.
-I avoided eyebrow pencils, mascara and eyelash curlers so that those little straggler hairs would not be dislodged by anything.
+- Treat them gently when applying make up.
+You may need to consider avoiding eyebrow pencils, mascara and eyelash curlers.

-5. Fake eyebrows.
-There are eyebrow wigs.
-Yes, I know!!
-Eyebrow wigs!!
+- Fake eyebrows.
+You can get eyebrow wigs!
 They are little eyebrows which you can stick on your thinned or non-existent eyebrows.
-Have a look at Simply Wigs for a selection (there are more stores online).
+Do a little online search and you’ll see that there are plenty of stores online.

 10. Hair re-growth

 When?
 It depends on which chemo drugs you are on.
 And everyone’s hair regrowth is different.
 For some people it can grow back before chemo ends (yes that surprised me too, but half way through my taxol regime soft fluffy hair started to slowly poke it’s way through my scalp).
 For others it can start a few weeks after the end of chemo.

 2. How?
 To start with the hair that comes through is a soft fuzzy hair, a bit like a baby’s new hair.
 Then after a few weeks/month the real hair comes through.
 It doesn’t grow evenly over your head and can be patchy to start with.
 And when your hair starts to properly grow, it may be different to your previous hair.
 You may have curly hair when you used to have straight hair.
 It may be a different colour.
 It may be thinner or coarser.
 Everyone is different.